LucasDelfino92/morrowindsharp/setup.md

 Overhauls the game's lighting.
 - (Optional) Skip installing this shader if you prefer the vanilla Morrowind lighting.

-## Current mod order and load order
+# Mod order and load order

 The mod order dictates the priority a given mod's assets have over the mods installed before it.
 Respect this order to ensure assets are overwritten as intended.